AthenaDecisionSystems/athena-owl-core/docs/design.md

 The code for the backend is in the `src` folder, while unit tests and integration tests are under `tests/ut/` and `tests/it`.

 The main entry point for the owl-backend is the [athena.main.py](https://github.com/AthenaDecisionSystems/athena-owl-core/blob/main/owl-agent-backend/src/athena/main.py) which is a FastAPI server.

 The backend can run in uvicorn or ugnicorn server.
 It exposes two set of APIs:

-* `/api/v1/c/` pour the conversation
+* `/api/v1/c/` for the conversation with chatbot user interface
-* `/api/v1/a/` for the administration tasks like managing the different entities of the frameworks: assistants, agents, prompts, tools, RAG documents
+* `/api/v1/a/` for the administration tasks, such as managing the different OWL entities of the frameworks: assistants, agents, prompts, tools, RAG documents...

 The `src` folder includes the Dockerfile to build the image, the `requirements.txt` is used for Python module dependencies and a `start_backend.sh` script to do local development tests.
 Unit and integration test are done using `pytest` and unittest modules.
 Code testing can be debugged in VScode IDE.